cove86/pluralsight-courseinfo/README.md

 Created an OBJECT_MAPPER (this is for the json) getCoursesFor sends a get request to the URI (passing in the authorID) and returns a list of the courses using the toPluralSightCourses method which converts the json response.

-Added a parametised test for the durationInMinutes() method in the test folder.
+Added a parametrized test for the durationInMinutes() method in the test folder.

 Had to add pom.xml to include the below